Multifractal critical phase driven by coupling quasiperiodic systems to electromagnetic cavities: Results

 Now we turn to discuss the nature of the electronic states in this intermediate region.
 It is reasonable to suppose that the coupling with the electromagnetic field would drive the AAH critical point into a critical region.
 Curiously, a similar qualitative behavior occurs when dealing with spin-orbit coupling, as discussed in Ref.\,\cite{Zhou13}.
 Therefore, in order to examine the critical behavior of the eigenstates in the intermediate region, we now perform the multifractal analysis; see Sec.\,\ref{MFA}.
 Here we deal with PBC, considering $L=F_{m}$ as a number of the Fibonacci sequence.

 To achieve this goal we start with the analysis of the usual AAH without the cavity coupling, which will serve as a reference when analyzing the effects of coupling with the electromagnetic field.
-Figure \ref{Fig:Fig10}(a) displays the behavior of $\overline{\alpha}_{min}(m)$ as a function of $1/m$, for different system sizes, in the absence of photons \footnote{In the present case, since the phase transition of the AAH model occurs at $g_{AA}=2$ for all eigenstates, we have taken $\Delta E$ as the whole spectrum, i.e.\,we average over all eigenstates.} Their extrapolated values are presented in Fig.\,\ref{Fig:Fig10}\,(b), where one may notice that, even very close to the critical point (e.g., for $g_{AA}=1.98$ or $2.02$) the extrapolations lead to $\overline{\alpha}_{min} \approx 0$ or 1.
-Only at $g_{AA} = 2$ one obtains an intermediate value of $\overline{\alpha}_{min}$, determining the fractal distribution of the wave function in the medium, and emphasizing that this is the only critical point of the standard AAH model.
+Figure \ref{Fig:Fig10}\,(a) displays the behavior of $\overline{\alpha}_{min}(m)$ as a function of $1/m$, for different system sizes, in the absence of photons \footnote{In the present case, since the phase transition of the AAH model occurs at $g_{AA}=2$ for all eigenstates, we have taken $\Delta E$ as the whole spectrum, i.e.\,we average over all eigenstates.
+However, we note that we have a distribution of $\alpha_{min}$ around a mean value.}.
+Their extrapolated values are presented in Fig.\,\ref{Fig:Fig10}\,(b), where one may notice that, even very close to the critical point (e.g., for $g_{AA}=1.98$ or $2.02$) the extrapolations lead to $\overline{\alpha}_{min} \approx 0$ or 1.
+Only at $g_{AA} = 2$ one obtains an intermediate value of $\overline{\alpha}_{min}$, determining the fractal distribution of the wavefunction in the medium, and emphasizing that this is the only critical point of the standard AAH model.

-Given this, we repeat the same procedure to the case with the cavity, whose results are presented in Figs.\,\ref{Fig:Fig10}(c) and (d), for fixed $\omega_{0}=1$ and $\gamma = 0.15$, and for different values of $g_{AA}$.
+Given this, we repeat the same procedure to the case with the cavity, whose results are presented in Figs.\,\ref{Fig:Fig10}\,(c) and (d), for fixed $\omega_{0}=1$ and $\gamma = 0.15$, and for different values of $g_{AA}$.
 As the intermediate region depends on the energy range, here we have defined $\Delta E = [0,2]$.
 Notice that $\overline{\alpha}_{min} \approx 1$ when $g_{AA} \lesssim 1.2$, while $\overline{\alpha}_{min} \approx 0$ when $g_{AA} \gtrsim 2.0$, indicating extended and localized states for these regions, respectively.
-Indeed, the thresholds provided by $\overline{\alpha}_{min}$ are in good agreement with the critical points identified through the $\overline{\text{IPR}}$ and $\text{IPR}_{min}$ analyses, presented in Fig.\,\ref{Fig:diagram2}.
+Indeed, the thresholds provided by $\overline{\alpha}_{min}$ are in good agreement with the critical points identified through the $\text{IPR}_{\rm typ}$ and $\text{IPR}_{min}$ analyses, presented in Fig.\,\ref{Fig:diagram2}.
 Within the intermediate region, $1.2 \lesssim g_{AA} \lesssim 2.0$, we obtain a continuous range of values for $\overline{\alpha}_{min}$, which strongly suggests the presence of critical states.
 That is, differently from the standard AAH model, where such a fractal eigenstate occurs \textit{only} at the critical point $g_{AA}=2$, the coupling with the photons leads to a critical region.